sstober/openmiir/README.md

 OpenMIIR is released under the [Open Data Commons Public Domain Dedication and Licence (PDDL)](<http://opendatacommons.org/licenses/pddl/1-0/>), which means that you can freely use it without any restrictions.

 If you use the OpenMIIR dataset in published research work, we would appreciate if you would cite this article:
-Sebastian Stober, Avital Sternin, Adrian M. Owen and Jessica A. Grahn: "Towards Music Imagery Information Retrieval: Introducing the OpenMIIR Dataset of EEG Recordings from Music Perception and Imagination."
-In: Proceedings of the 16th International Society for Music Information Retrieval Conference (ISMIR’15), 2015.
+Sebastian Stober, Avital Sternin, Adrian M. Owen and Jessica A. Grahn: **"Towards Music Imagery Information Retrieval: Introducing the OpenMIIR Dataset of EEG Recordings from Music Perception and Imagination."** In: Proceedings of the 16th International Society for Music Information Retrieval Conference (ISMIR’15), pages 763-769, 2015.
-(to appear)

-Furthermore, we would like to keep a list of labs using this dataset and of related publications in the repository wiki.
-Please contact us, if you would like to be added.

 ## Acknowledgments